Salable/node-sdk/docs/docs/licenses/create.md

 # Create License

-This method will create one or many a new adhoc licenses.
+This method will create one or many a new ad hoc licenses.

 ## Code Sample